adampattersonct/adampattersonct/README.md

 - 👋 Hello World, I’m @adampattersonct
-- 👀 I’m interested in Machine Learning, Econometrics, Deep Learning, Causality and Data Science
+- 👀 I’m interested in Environmental Economics, Applied Economics, Causality and Data Science
-- 🌱 I’m currently a researcher in the Economics department at the University of Connecticut
+- 🤝 I am an Economist Apprentice at Amazon in Seattle, WA
-- 🤝 I am an Adjunct Professor in the Department of Data Science at Nichols College
+- 🌱 I’m also a research technician in the Economics department at the University of Connecticut
 - ✍️  I have completed an MS in Quantitative Economics and hope to finish my MS in Data Science soon
-- 🤝 As I primarily code by myself, I will use this platform to promote my work
+- 🤝 As the workd that I do at Amazon is confidential, I will use this platform to promote my personal work
 - 📫 You can reach me at adamlpatterson@gmail.com
 - 🤗 My hugging face profile is https://huggingface.co/adamPatterson